-Subordinated liabilities have been issued in 2019.
+Subordinated liabilities have been issued in 2019 and newly also in 2021.
 In the statutory accounts, subordinated liabilities are taken at their nominal value.
 Under Solvency II, they are valued by discounting future interest and reimbursement cash flows consistently with the market conditions.